 Most NRO accounts will require expats to maintain an average quarterly balance.
 While the amount may differ depending on the bank, failure to maintain the balance will result in a penalty fee.

+Opening a bank account is normally a simple process if expats provide the necessary documents.
+Some bank accounts can be opened online, without the need to physically go into a branch.
 Many expats have their company open an account for them, which is often with an international bank.

 Taxes in India

-Expats who live in India for 182 days or more in a year are considered to be tax residents and will have to pay tax on their local income to the Ministry of Finance's Income Tax Department.
+Expats who live in India for 182 days or more in a year are considered to be tax residents and will have to pay tax on their local income.
+Personal income tax in India is progressive up to 30 percent.